kernel528/chegg-books-mock/README.md

 # Chegg Books Mock 1

 ## Description
 This repo is setup to practice for the the back-end web development mock interview.
-The mock interview will be based on the Chegg Books API from Module 3.9.6 Assessment.
+- This is an extension of the Chegg Books API from Module 3.9.6 Assessment.
+- This is a complete end-to-end setup to practice a full setup, build and deployment of an API service using node, express and postgresql.

 ## Project Structure
 ```plaintext